amarh/openPLM/trunk/docs/devel/testing.rst

 Code coverage
 ================

-openPLM ships with a script named :file:`run_coverage.sh`.
+openPLM ships with a script named :file:`./bin/run_coverage.sh`.
 This script runs all tests with `coverage`_.
 By default, this script produces an html report into the :file:`coverage_report` directory.
 It is possible to produce an XML output by setting the environment variable